-- First and foremost, the construction material.
+- First and foremost, the material of construction.
 The 935 is made entirely of plastic.
-But not "plastic" in a derogatory way, but a material with a good sense of quality.
+But not "plastic" in a derogatory way, but a material with a good quality feel.
 Garmin indicates that it is a fiber-reinforced polymer.
-In fact it is the same material as the Fenix 5's case, only it has a stainless steel bezel and back cover.
-The glass is glass, properly speaking.
-Probably polycarbonate glass (i.e. it is not mineral), but despite being of chemical origin it is not an easy plastic to scratch.
+In fact it's the same material as the Fenix 5 case, only this one has a stainless steel bezel and back cover.
+The glass is glass, proper.
+Probably polycarbonate glass (i.e. not mineral), but despite being of chemical origin it is not an easy plastic to scratch.

 The exclusive use of this polymer results in a much lighter watch.
 The 935 weighs almost half as much as the Fenix 5 (49 grams versus 85), as well as reducing its thickness by just over 1mm.
 And despite being 47mm in diameter, it feels smaller on the wrist than the Fenix 5, partly thanks to its lightness.

 - While only the sapphire crystal versions of the Fenix 5 have WiFi connectivity, the FR935 has a wireless connection in any of its versions (i.e. the normal one with a black strap or the tri-pack with a yellow strap).